-Now, if you plan on entering the child care market, you must know that the daycare business is based on the foundation of trust more than anything.
+Now, if you plan on entering this competitive childcare market, you must know that the daycare business is based on the foundation of trust more than anything.
 Hence, providing quality services and having a clean image in the market is of utmost importance.

 Studies show that a lot of daycare businesses fail in their first three years due to reasons ranging from poor management to lagging finances.
 You can combat all of these and many more troubles if you enter the industry with a well-rounded daycare business plan.